aegis-icons/aegis-icons/CONTRIBUTING.md

 - Forums, message groups.
   - We rather make icons based of the forum softwares, because those are more universally usable for users then specific communities.
     - Detected with tools like [What CMS](https://whatcms.org) and [W3Techs Site Info](https://w3techs.com/sites).
-  - *Exception:* **really** popular forums can get their own icons (at least over 250,000 total members and high posting activity).
+  - *Exception:* really popular forums can get their own icons (at least **over 250,000 total members** and high posting activity).
 - Platforms that icon requester / submitter is the creator or owner of the platform itself.
   - We don't do free work or want self-advertising here.
   - *Exception:* if platform is actually popular and has potential users for Aegis.
 - Self-hosted or similar software.
-  - Suggested to have ≥ 500 Github / Gitlab stars or other non-maintainer activity to back it up.
+  - Suggested to have ≥ 500 GitHub / Gitlab stars or other non-maintainer activity to back it up.
   - If things previously mentioned aren't available, then we measure popularity based of search results.
 - Adult content platforms / services, piracy related apps / sites.
   - Mostly okay here, **but** it cannot break **any** of the "not approved" bullet points.
 - App / site being too vague.
   - *Examples (not limited to):* site only has login page and nothing else, search results don't answer what that app / site is either.
   - It's not enough that you tell what the app / site does, we need at least **some** evidence from the web.
 Otherwise it counts as *"suspiciously shady"*.
-- Ad networks
+- Ad networks.
   - Most of them belongs to *"suspiciously shady"* category, because often these services violate privacy on other users expense and trick users for unwanted things.
   - *Exception:* ad networks with ethical standpoints (minimal or no user tracking / data collecting, no dark patterns, high advertiser monitoring etc).